 Despite data centre surge, Dutch minister says no shortage of power

-The majority of traffic is focused in Amsterdam where the government asserts around a third of the entire country’s data centres are located with a continued increase in both the numbers and size of facilities on the horizon.
+The majority of traffic is focused in Amsterdam where the government asserts around a third of the entire country's data centers are located with a continued increase in both the numbers and size of facilities on the horizon.

-According to the Dutch minister of economic affairs Eric Wiebes, average power requirement of a data centre to be between 40 and 80 MVA of power – while the total Amsterdam demand during peak periods nearly reached 1,000 MVA.
+According to the Dutch minister of economic affairs Eric Wiebes, average power requirement of a data center to be between 40 and 80 MVA of power – while the total Amsterdam demand during peak periods nearly reached 1,000 MVA.

 However, according to the minister, there is no issue of power shortage after dismissing the claim in response to questions from the GroensLinks party in parliament.

-While acknowledging that yes the number of data centres had surged of late and yes this was in addition to their energy intensity, the minister assured that national grid operator Tennet regularly undertakes analysis of the feasibility of power supply at both regional and national levels, and no shortage had been indicated.
+While acknowledging that yes the number of data centers had surged of late and yes this was in addition to their energy intensity, the minister assured that national grid operator Tennet regularly undertakes analysis of the feasibility of power supply at both regional and national levels, and no shortage had been indicated.

 The minister asserted that the government only makes further capacity investments when there is a clear social need as the network operators are subject to public interest regulation.
 Effectively this means only a concrete view will warrant the necessity of additional capacity.